AA-cityu/FedLAD/README.md

 ## Environment Setup

 We recommend using Conda to manage environments for the best compatibility.
 Please install Anaconda first if it is not installed.
-Download from [Anaconda Downloads](https://www.anaconda.com/) and follow the installation instructions for your OS.
+Download from [Anaconda](https://www.anaconda.com/) and follow the installation instructions for your OS.

 ```bash
 # Step 1: Create and activate a virtual environment (using conda)